tplet/php-test-apod/README.md

 - date ;
 - image.

-The application will only be accesible by logged in users only.
+The application will only be accessible by logged in users.
 To achieve that, the login process will use Google as a login provider.

 Here are the steps you may want to follow to achieve this challenge :

 - **Step 1**: make a CLI command that will be executed each day to fetch the picture of the day ;
 - **Step 2**: make a page to display the picture of the day.
 If there is no picture (say the picture of the day is a video) we will display the picture of the previous day ;
-- **Step 3**: protect our app, so the picture will only be visible by a logged user.
-The user will be able to connect with a Google account using the Google as login provider ;
+- **Step 3**: protect our app, so the picture will only be visible by a logged in user.
+The user will be able to connect with a Google account using Google as login provider ;
 - **Step 4**: make a small documentation explaining what you did, the technologies you used etc.

-To fetch pictures from the Nasa API, you need an API Key.
+To fetch pictures from the NASA API, you need an API key.
 It will be sent to you by email.

-When you finish this challenge, send a link when your repository by mail.
+When you finish this challenge, send a link to your repository by email.

 ## Stack

 The only constraint is to use PHP (use the version you want) and this Symfony project.
 You will then use any library you want, any database you want.

-And must of all, have fun!
+And most of all, have fun!